 Almond milk: The milk mixes with the cashews and creates a smooth and creamy texture.
 If you want, you can sub oat milk, coconut milk or soy milk instead.

-To make the filling, add the cashews, lemon juice, milk, and syrup to a high power blender (I use a Hurom) and blend until smooth.
+Step 3: To make the filling, add the cashews, lemon juice, milk, and syrup to a high power blender (I use a Hurom) and blend until smooth.
 You might have to stop and scrape down the sides a couple times.
-If the mixture still doesn’t want to completely blend, add 1-2 tbsp more milk.
+If the mixture still doesn't want to completely blend, add 1-2 tablespoon more milk.

-- The most important tip of all is to use a springform pan (link)!
-That way, it’s easy to remove the cheesecake and still keep it in tact.
+- The most important tip of all is to use a springform pan!
+That way, it's easy to remove the cheesecake and still keep it in tact.

 - You can use any sort of fruit for the topping, though personally I think berries (blueberries, blackberries, raspberries, strawberries) pair best with cheesecake.

 You're going to want to store this vegan cheesecake in the refrigerator OR freezer.
 If you plan on eating it in a day or two, the refrigerator will be fine.
 However, if you're making this ahead of time to eat at a later date, I'd store in the freezer.
 Then, before you want to eat it, remove it from the freezer and wait 10 minutes or so for it to thaw a bit.

 More plant-based desserts

 If you made this recipe, be sure to leave a comment and star rating below.
 Thanks!